BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 > I'm going to quickly showcase some other utility methods available on shape schematics, but that's only because it took a lot of iteration to get the types to work with acceptable performance in the IDE.

-> One thing I'd like to address with this library, is that many of the other validation libraries with static type inference invariably depend on recursive conditionals, which can lead to a great deal of type instantiation and slow typescript slow.
+> One thing I'd like to address with this library, is that many of the other validation libraries with static type inference invariably depend on recursive conditionals, which can lead to a great deal of type instantiation and slow the typescript language serve down considerably.
 My library is decent, but there is still more optimization to be done.
 The modifier stack I've come up with alleviates a lot of the pressure.

 > Shape.pick, like the `Pick` utility type, creates a new shape from a subset of given properties.
+In the first example, you can see that we've defined a 'Person' type, and in the second we extract a new type that only consists of the name properties.

-# Omit
+# Shape Omit

 Much like the `Omit` utility method, a new shape can be created by defining *exclusive* property keys: